-Because occupations involving physical labor dominate the local economy, Bell is generally considered to be a blue-collar town.
-40.33% of the Bell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bell, you'll notice that it is more blue-collar than most other communities in America.
+38.02% of Bell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bell is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Bell who work in office and administrative support (14.64%), sales jobs (10.97%), and personal care services (6.26%).
+There are especially a lot of people living in Bell who work in office and administrative support (16.53%), sales jobs (11.85%), and personal care services (6.25%).

-Bell is a very ethnically-diverse city.
+Bell is an extremely ethnically-diverse city.
 The people who call Bell home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Bell, accounting for 92.67% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Bell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bell include Italian, Irish, English, and German.
+People of Hispanic or Latino origin are the most prevalent group in Bell, accounting for 92.22% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Bell residents report their race to be White, followed by Asian.
+Important ancestries of people in Bell include Italian, German, Irish, and Other Arab.